pololu/dual-vnh5019-motor-shield/README.md

 The demo ramps motor 1 from stopped to full speed forward, ramps down to full speed reverse, and back to stopped.
 Then, it does the same with the other motor.
-Both motor's current readings are sent over serial and can be seen with the serial monitor.
+Current readings for each motor are sent over serial and can be seen with the serial monitor.
 If a fault is detected, a message is sent over serial.